servimp/React-Autocomplete/questions.md

    When using callbacks, we are basically handling errors in a more traditional way for JS, where the first argument represents an error.
 With Promises the catch method is used, and when a promise is rejected the error is available for the next error handler.
 Async await uses a try and catch block approach.

 8. How many arguments does setState take and why is it async.

-   R. It takes two arguments, one for the actual state and the other other argument is a callback function that takes place when the update is applied.
+   It takes two arguments, one for the actual state and the other other argument is a callback function that takes place when the update is applied.
 It is Async so that React can decide when to update the state and optimize performance.

 9. List the steps needed to migrate a Class to Function Component.